 The Tactical Operations Academy is a comprehensive training program that covers a wide range of instruction, from firearms and tactics to executive protection and tactical medicine.
 Students will learn 88 Tactical’s proprietary Behavior-Based Methodology, which focuses on real-world encounters, not textbook hypotheticals.
-This 30-day academy is taught at 88 Tactical’s outdoor training facility in Tekamah, Nebraska.
+This 30-day academy is taught in 2-week segments at 88 Tactical’s outdoor training facility in Tekamah, Nebraska.

 Why Choose This Program?